-Since the 2020/21 academic year, the Conservatoire royal de Bruxelles will be opening a new department offering an undergraduate course: the BaRR (Bachelor in Rhythms and Rhythmics).
+Since 2020, the Conservatoire royal de Bruxelles offers an undergraduate course: the BaRR (Bachelor in Rhythms and Rhythmics).

 This three-year course is open to anyone - musician, actor, dancer or other - who has good rhythmic skills and wishes to use them in artistic, educational, socio-cultural or health-care settings.